hyosung11/Launch-School/Learning-to-Learn/how_to_create_and_practice_flashcards_like_a_boss.md

 * carefully craft your question to elicit the best and most complete answer
   * think like a trial attorney who is examining a witness
 * it's better for a question to be longer than the answer
-* keep answers short, simple and specific to stimulate synpatic strengthening.
+* keep answers short, simple and specific to stimulate synaptic strengthening.
 * use a combination of words and images -- dual coding -- to encode the question because it's easier to retrieve from memory
 * You can use an image as the question
 * Use colors and rich text formatting to make the text more memorable